-GNDR ST 240-0 Gender Studies for a Small Planet Transnational and global perspectives on gender and sexuality.
+GNDR ST 235-0 Beyond the Binary: Transgender and Race Exploration of transgender history, identity, and expression, with a focus on the intersection of gender and race.
 GNDR ST 250-0 Gender Issues in Science and Health Aspects of gender in the cultures of science and medicine.
 GNDR ST 321-0 Gender, Sexuality, and History Historical considerations of gender and/or sexuality.
 Topics may cover different historical time periods.
 Content varies by quarter; may be repeated for credit with different topics.
 GNDR ST 324-0 US Gay and Lesbian History Social, cultural, and political history of same-sex desire in the United States, emphasizing the last 150 years.
 Taught with HISTORY 324; may not receive credit for both courses.
 GNDR ST 331-0 Sociology of Gender and Sexuality Gender and issues of social reproduction and social change, with an emphasis on sexuality and reproduction.